omeka/omeka-s-enduser/docs/sites/site_resources.md

 The settings in the Item Pool tab allow you to set the parameters for the pool.
 You can use one or more of the search options:

-*Search by Class*: select a class by which to search from the dropdown menu

-*Search by value*: search for a term or phrase which you enter
+*Search by value:* search for a term or phrase which you enter

 - The first selector allows you to specify a property to search.
 - The second selector allows you to set the relationship the property has with the value.
 The options are: